 - A. Textbook & Other Required Materials: - 1.
 Halderman, James D. Automotive Technology Principles, Diagnosis, and Service 5th edition, Pearson Publishers, Copyright 2016 (with on-line curriculum) - 2.
 8 & 1/2" x 11" Notebook for note taking and assignments - 3.
 Safety Glasses - 4.
 A calculator with a reciprocal key - B. Class Attendance Policy.
 Students are expected to attend all classes in order to be successful in a course.
 The student may be administratively withdrawn from the course when absences become excessive without notice.
 Excessive absences means 4 (four) or more absences for any reason.
 Two (2) tardies will count as one absence.
+Excessive absences cause you to miss key points of a class and show you are not reliable/dependable for employment.

-Leaving class without notifying your instructor is considered an absence, regardless of the time you left.
+Leaving class without instructor approval is considered an absence, regardless of the time you leave.